 2 ) How do you thaw meat?

 If I’m doing well with meal planning I thaw meat in the safest way, in the fridge.
-But let’s be real, I am not always good about planning ahead.
+But let’s be real, I am not always good at planning ahead.
 Another safe way to thaw meat quickly is in a bowl of ice water, keep changing it so it stays cold and it will thaw quite quickly.
-I also now use my Instant Pot a lot with frozen chicken, it can cook it very fast and since it’s a pressure cooker it’s considered safe.
-You should never thaw meat on the counter or cook frozen chicken in a crockpot.
+I also now use my Instant Pot to cook frozen meat, it can cook it very fast and since it’s a pressure cooker it’s considered safe.
+You should never thaw meat on the counter or cook frozen meat in a crockpot.

 3) What about vegetables?